fgalindo7/pan/README.md

 export LLM_COMMAND="lmstudio generate --model 'MyLocalModel'"
 ```

-### 🆘 ChatGPT Escalation (last resort)
+### 🆘 LLM Escalation (last resort)

-When every automated remediation fails, Pan opens a terminal chat with ChatGPT (`gpt-5-codex`), automatically runs any commands it suggests, and reports the outcome back into the same conversation.
+When every automated remediation fails, Pan opens a terminal chat with ChatGPT (`gpt-5-codex`) or a local LLM, automatically runs any commands it suggests, and reports the outcome back into the same conversation.
 You can jump in at any point to add clarifications or stop the loop.

 - `PAN_CHATGPT_ENABLED` (default: `1`): set to `0` to disable the escalation entirely.
 - `PAN_OPENAI_API_KEY` / `OPENAI_API_KEY`: supply your ChatGPT account key so the session uses your history and permissions.